rust-embedded/rust-raspberrypi-OS-tutorials/README.md

   - I would really love if someone takes a shot at a **RISC-V** implementation!
 - For editing, I recommend [Visual Studio Code] with [Rust Analyzer].
-- In addition to the tutorial text, also check out the `make doc` command in each tutorial to browse the code, which is extensively documented, with HTML goodness.
+- In addition to the tutorial text, also check out the `make doc` command in each tutorial to browse the code, which is extensively documented.

 ### Output of `make doc`